schliebe/CS-Replay-Editor/README.md

 ```shell
 python CS_Replay_Editor.py
 ```
 The main window should now open.
-You can also try to double click the script but there is no guarantee this works.
+You can also try to double click the script but there is no guarantee this works.\
+Select the path in which the replay files you want to edit can be found by clicking the `Change` button on the top right corner.
+After that select the filename of the replay in the list and click `Edit` to edit the file.
+You can now edit each driver and car and save the changes to a new file afterwards.\
+Note that each replay consists of two files that will always be saved together.

 ### Changelog
+#### [1.0.1] - 2021-08-25
+- Added and changed car and suit designs and their names\
+  (Including additions and changes for Early Access version `v.0.4.0` of the game)
+- Fixed replay reloading after closing the replay edit window
+- Fixed bugs when closing the driver and car edit windows
+- Improved the README
 #### [1.0.0] - 2021-08-04
 - First release